DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization

 The rest of the paper is organized as follows: Section~\ref{section:preliminaries} reviews the ADMM-DDP pipeline.
-Section~\ref{section:l2c} presents the proposed L2C framework, and Section~\ref{section:analytical grad} derives the analytical gradients and auxiliary ADMM coordination.
-Section~\ref{section:multilift} applies L2C to multilift systems, with experiments in Section~\ref{section:experiments}.
+Section~\ref{section:DiffCoord} presents the proposed DiffCoord framework, and Section~\ref{section:analytical grad} derives the analytical gradients and auxiliary ADMM coordination.
+Section~\ref{section:multilift} applies DiffCoord to multilift systems, with experiments in Section~\ref{section:experiments}.
 Section~\ref{section:conclusion} concludes the paper.